Economy of Taiwan

-The economy of Taiwan is a highly developed market economy.
-It is the 8th largest in Asia and 18th-largest in the world by purchasing power parity, allowing Taiwan to be included in the advanced economies group by the International Monetary Fund.
+Taiwan is a highly developed free-market economy.
+It is the 8th largest in Asia and 21st-largest in the world by purchasing power parity, allowing Taiwan to be included in the advanced economies group by the International Monetary Fund.
+Taiwan is notable for its rapid economic development from an agriculture-based society to an industrialized, high-income country.
+This economic growth has been described as the Taiwan Miracle.
 It is gauged in the high-income economies group by the World Bank.
-Taiwan is one of the most technologically advanced computer microchip makers in the world.
+Taiwan is one of the leading producers of computer microchip and high-tech electronics.

 History

 Taiwan has transformed itself from a recipient of U.S. aid in the 1950s and early 1960s to an aid donor and major foreign investor, with investments primarily centered in Asia.
 Private Taiwanese investment in mainland China is estimated to total in excess of US$150 billion, and official tallies cite Taiwan as having invested a comparable amount in Southeast Asia.